-6.6.3 Notice of Motion
+6.6.4 Notice of Motion

 A Notice of Motion is notice of a motion that a Councillor intends to move at a General meeting.
 A notice of rescission (or repeal) motion is a special type of notice of motion that is dealt with separately in section 6.12 below.
-All other Notices of Motion must be received in writing (using the appropriate template) by the Chief Executive Officer and the respective Chairperson prior to the agenda deadline (i.e. two weeks before meeting is to be held).
+All other Notices of Motion must be received in writing (using the appropriate template) by the Chief Executive Officer and the respective Chairperson in accordance with the timeline in section 6.6 above.